toadgg/bibihub-old/_source/about/index.md

 ### Fancybox

-Icarus uses [Fancybox] to showcase your photos.
+Bibihub uses [Fancybox] to showcase your photos.
 You can use Markdown syntax or fancybox tag plugin to add your photos.

 ```
 ![img caption](img url)